darknightghost/x4-station-calc/README.md

         1. Set the path of `gcc_64` in your qt5 installalion path to environment variable `QT`.
         1. Restart your computer.
         1. Replace the 3rd command in the build commands to `cmake -DCMAKE_PREFIX_PATH=${QT} -DCMAKE_BUILD_TYPE=Release ..`.
+    1. Boost
+        1. `sudo apt-get install libboost1.67-all-dev`(You should replace 1.67 to the version you can found via `apt search libboost*-dev`).
     1. OpenSSL
         1. `sudo apt-get install libssl-dev`
     1. cmake